 I had a large white water stain on our vinyl plank flooring which was caused by leaving our damp vacuum/steamer mop on the floor too long.
 And one of our dogs urinated on another area which left a white stain (after cleaning it.)
 I was unsuccessful performing the vinegar/water trick and mineral oil.
-I was getting ready to try the bleach & water on the wet rag trick, but decided to go over the stains a few times with the vacuum/steam mop and it worked!
-No more stains!
-The flooring looks like new again.

 Time is the solution to removing water stains on your luxury vinyl planking.
 What happens is the water is trapped between the flooring and whatever object that is wet.
 Slowly the water penetrates the outer layer of the planking.
 Once the object is removed, it takes about 7 days for the moisture to slowly leave the outer layer.
 The same process that stained the floor is the same process used to remove window tinting.
 Just spray the window tint with water or window cleaner, and cover it with plastic.